bilde2910/FreeField/docs/webhooks/tokenref.rst

    return an empty string for objectives which do not offer the ``type`` parameter, such as "Catch 5 Pokémon."

+``<%OBJECTIVE_PARAMETER_COUNT(param)%>`` |br| ``<%REWARD_PARAMETER_COUNT(param)%>``
+   Returns the number of submitted entries for the given parameter ``param`` of the reported research objective or reward.
+Parameters can be any parameters listed in the developer documentation on research parameters.
+The behavior of this substitution token is as follows:

+   -  If the requested parameter is not present in the reported research objective or reward, this token is substituted by 0.

+   -  Otherwise, and if the parameter is internally represented by an array type (please refer to the developer documentation to see if this is the case), this token is substituted by a number representing the size of that array.

+   -  If the parameter is present and is not internally represented by an array, this token is substituted by 1.

+   Example: ``<%OBJECTIVE_PARAMETER_COUNT(type)%>`` returns the number of different Pokémon types in the reported field research objective.
+E.g. if the reported objective is "Catch 5 Water- or Grass-type Pokémon," this substitution would return the number 2.
+If the objective is "Catch 5 Water-type Pokémon," it would return 1.
+If it the objective does not offer the ``type`` parameter, such as "Catch 5 Pokémon," 0 is returned.

+   Another example: ``<%REWARD_PARAMETER_COUNT(quantity)%>`` returns 1 if the reported field research reward has an associated quantity, E.g. if the reported reward is "3 Revives," this substitution token would return the number 1.
+If the reported reward does not offer a quantity, such as for "Pokémon encounter," 0 is returned.

 Conditional substitution
 ------------------------